shubhampost4u/capstone/README.md

 	The scope of this project is restricted to comparison of cooperative caching algorithms and Bloom Filter variants.
 These algorithms have already been proposed, but I will be modifying the Summary Cache algorithm to use Importance Aware Bloom Filter.
 This modified Summary Cache will then be compared to Greedy Forwarding, N-chance and Robinhood.
 My contribution through this project is to analyze the efficiency of this modified Summary Cache over other algorithms.

 <b>References:</b><br/>
 [1] Li Fan, P. C. (2000).
 Summary cache: a scalable wide-area web cache sharing protocol.
 IEEE/ACM (pp. 281-293).
-IEEE/ACM.
+IEEE/ACM.<br/>
 [2] Ming Zhong, P. L. (2008).
 Optimizing Data Popularity Concious bloom filters.
 PODC '08 Proceedings of the twenty-seventh ACM symposium on Principles of distributed computing.
-ACM.
+ACM.<br/>
 [3] Puru Kulkarni, R. B. (2013).
 Importance-aware Bloom Filter for Set Membership Queries in Streaming Data.
 COMSNETS, 2013 Fifth International Conference.
-COMSNETS.
+COMSNETS.<br/>
 [4] S. Tarkoma, C. E. (2012).
 Theory and Practice of Bloom Filters for Distributed Systems.
 IEEE Communications Surveys and Tutorials.
 Vol. 14, Number 1.
 IEEE.